More Efficient Estimation for Logistic Regression with Optimal Subsample: Summary

 \section{Summary}

-In this paper, we proposed a new unweighted estimator for logistic regression based on OSMAC subsample.
-We derived conditional asymptotic distribution of the new estimator which has a smaller variance-covariance matrix compared with the weighted estimator.
+In this paper, we have proposed a new un-weighted estimator for logistic regression based on an OSMAC subsample.
+We have derived conditional asymptotic distribution of the new estimator which has a smaller variance-covariance matrix compared with the weighted estimator.

-We also investigate the asymptotic properties if Poisson sampling is used, and showed that the resultant estimator has the same conditional asymptotic distribution if the subsampling rate converges to zero However, if the subsampling rate converges to a positive constant, the estimator based on Poisson sampling has a smaller variance-covariance matrix.
+We have also investigated the asymptotic properties if Poisson subsampling is used, and showed that the resultant estimator has the same conditional asymptotic distribution if the subsampling ratio converges to zero.
+However, if the subsampling ratio converges to a positive constant, the estimator based on Poisson subsampling has a smaller variance-covariance matrix.

-Furthermore, we also derive the unconditional asymptotic distribution for the proposed estimator based on Poisson sampling.
-Interestingly, if the subsampling rate converges to zero, the unconditional asymptotic distribution is the same as the conditional asymptotic distribution, indicating that the variation of the full data can be ignored.
-If the subsampling rate does not converge to zero, the unconditional asymptotic distribution has a larger variance-covariance matrix.
-Our results also include the case-control sampling method.
+In addition, we have derive the unconditional asymptotic distribution for the proposed estimator based on Poisson subsampling.
+Interestingly, if the subsampling ratio converges to zero, the unconditional asymptotic distribution is the same as the conditional asymptotic distribution, indicating that the variation of the full data can be ignored.
+If the subsampling ratio does not converge to zero, the unconditional asymptotic distribution has a larger variance-covariance matrix.
+Our results also include the local case-control sampling method.
 With a stronger moment condition that the third moment of the covariate is finite, we do not require the pilot estimate to be independent of the data.